 at least a week after it was first seen

 Loud wing beats and low flying tūī were now a garden hazard.
 The tūī were aggressively protecting not just their chicks but also their food sources.
 The blackbirds were pushed to the garden's margins and any other visiting tūī chased away.
-Although our garden seems large enough for another tūī to nest across the other side of the section.
 The tūī seemed to ignore the tiny, squeaky pīwakawaka that turned up most days, but maybe the pīwakawaka simply knew to keep a safe distance away.

 Our tūī pair also 'own' the flax bushes and pōhutukawa at the front of our property and spend a good deal of time flying between them and the back garden.
 The male has got confused by his reflection in a window and has been challenging the reflection tūī.
 He even pecked at the window several times.